1000101cz/fractator_2077/README.md

 *    when zooming in to much, displayed picture is corrupted due to *double* data type accuracy

 *    for smooth animation, dont set the distance between pixels (in prediction 10) on higher value than 15

+*    use prediction (i recommend p12  with distace between pixels set to 9 and default resolution) for audio animation